19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Power to examine vehicles

-93\.—(1) Any police officer in uniform may, for the purpose of ensuring that any vehicle or trailer that is being used on a road complies with this Act, at any time —
+93\.—(1) Any police officer in uniform may, for the purpose of ensuring that any vehicle or trailer that is being used on a road complies with this Act or the rules, at any time —

 (a) examine the vehicle or trailer or the licence relating thereto; or